vinayamsnl/Vinay-Portfolio/README.md

 # [Project 1: Data Science example: Customer engagement analysis (Logistic Regression)](https://github.com/vinayamsnl/Customer-Analysis-Project)

-Objective: A fintech start-up wants to:
-* Understand the engagement behavior of their customers and
+* In this example I analysed a fin-tech customers transactions data to analyse their customers usage patterns
+* Analysed customers data, transaction data, notification data and device data to get insight into usage pattern
+* Performed exploratory analysis to identify the important features effecting the customer engagment using Weight of Evidence (WOE) and Information Value(IV)
+* Performed variable binning for categorical variables with large number of categories
-* Build a model to predict the chances of customer churn using their customers data along with transactions, notifications data containing notifications to customers and devices data that of their customers are using for transactions.
+* Built a logistic regressionmodel to predict the chances of customer churn using their customers data along with transactions, notifications data containing notifications to customers and devices data

-## Data
-* Users - customers attributes
-* Transactions - transactions attributes
-* Notification - details of notifications sent to users
-* Devices - device type details

 # [Project 2: Data Science example: Sales Analysis - EDA and Model (Regression and XGBoost)](https://github.com/vinayamsnl/Vinay_Portfolio/tree/master)